jth1097/Deep-learning-preproceng-pipelinssie-speaker-diarization-system/README.md

-# NeMo Classroom Diarization Pipeline
+# Multistage Speaker Diarization in Noisy Classrooms

 A specialized system for classroom speech diarization (identifying who is speaking when) using NVIDIA's NeMo framework, optimized for educational environments.